 Jena Battlefield, Lutzen Battlefield,

-about Waterloo Battlefield
+Waterloo Battlefield history

 Waterloo Battlefield, near Brussels in Belgium, was the site of the final battle of the Napoleonic Wars.
 The Battle of Waterloo saw the French forces led by Napoleon Bonaparte clash with the coalition of British, Belgian, Dutch and German soldiers led by the Duke of Wellington and Prussian forces under the command of Gebhard Leberecht von Blücher.